photopea/UPNG.js/README.md

 # PPNG.js
-PPNG.js (Photopea PNG) is a small, fast and advanced PNG decoder.
+PPNG.js is a small, fast and advanced PNG decoder.
 It is the main PNG decoder for [Photopea image editor](https://www.photopea.com).

 * light and small (8 kB unminified uncompressed)
 * Supports all color types (including Grayscale and Pallettes)